QwikDev/astro/libs/qwikdev-astro/README.md

 Containers in Qwik, and Islands in Astro both have similar limitations.
 For example, trying to pass state into another island or container.

-Sharing state is a crucial aspect of modern web development.
-How can we achieve this when we need to share state across different containers or islands?
+Sharing state is crucial in modern web development.
+The question is, how can we achieve this when state needs to be shared across different containers or islands?

 Other frameworks with Astro address this by using [nano stores](https://github.com/nanostores/nanostores).

-Instead, we recommend using **custom events**.
-Using custom events has several advantages:
+Instead, we recommend the use of **custom events**, which offer several advantages:

 - Micro Frontend (MFE) Support
 - Different versions can exist on the page